Want to learn new ways to make extra money?

 Also, always be sure to compare prices- sometimes the organic versions are actually cheaper!

-Ibotta is one of the best money saving apps out there for grocery shoppers and is always being talked about by money saving experts.
+Ibotta is one of the best money saving (and making) apps out there for grocery shoppers and is always being talked about by money saving experts.

 The app allows you to save money on groceries by giving you a rebate on virtually any brand of items you buy, including food brands.

 To get your cash back, all you have to do is scan the items’ barcode, take a photo of your receipt, and the money gets into your account within 48 hours.

 You even get $10 just for signing up, and they’ll also pay you $10 more for each friend you refer.

 Your earnings potential is unlimited.
 Not bad considering you’re helping your friends save money and handing them an extra ten bucks at the same time!

 Another great source for earning cash back on your shopping (plus earning money for taking surveys, playing games, surfing the web, and more), I recommend signing up for Swagbucks.
 They give you a free $5 signup bonus, and you can start making extra money almost immediately.
 Definitely worth checking out!

 3) Save Money on Groceries by Embracing Store Brand Foods

 Buying name brand items at the grocery store is right up there with ordering soda at when eating out- it is so bad for your wallet!

 By choosing store brand over name brand, I’m able to save up to $50 a week on my groceries.
 That comes out to about $200 per month saved, or $2,400 per year.
 If you were to invest that $2,400 each year and get a 5% return, you will have an extra $304,000 in 40 years.
 Yeah…give me store brand any day.

 Bonus: How To Save Money On Groceries For A Large Family